-- Glycerin can be combined with other ingredients - One of the great things about glycerin is that it can be combined with so many other ingredients to add moisture.
-You can add it to your moisturizer or even hair conditioner!
+- Glycerin can be combined with other ingredients - One of the great things about glycerin is that it works well with so many other ingredients to add moisture.

-- Glycerin is anti-aging - Nothing will help keep the skin looking young and vibrant like extra moisture.
-By bringing your skin’s natural moisture to the surface, glycerin is helping reduce the look of all those signs of aging like fine lines and wrinkles!
+- Glycerin has anti-aging benefits - By bringing your skin’s natural moisture to the surface, glycerin helps to reduce the look of fine lines and wrinkles.